It wasn’t so long ago when Luke’s survival was a daily miracle.

 Severely malnourished and fighting an aggressive infection after gnawing off his foot in an attempt to free himself from a tangled runner, Luke was 100 pounds underweight and developed severe heart and lung problems because of electrolyte loss.

 Doctors removed his damaged leg in December, and have been working toward crafting a prosthetic.
-Campana designed three versions, and Luke took to the final model and quickly regained his mobility.
+AOC designed three versions, and Luke took to the final model and quickly regained his mobility.